kineticdata/peripherals-utilities/handlers/generic_file_upload_ce_attachment_v1/README.md

     [Error Handling]
         How to handle error conditions in the handler: raise the error, or return error message [Space Slug]
-        Slug of the Space where the handler should be imported [From Submission Id]
+        Slug of the space that contains the attached file to copy [From Submission Id]
         Submission Id that contains the attached file to copy.
     [From Form Field Name]